Start Here: The Field Guide

 Political satire, cultural critique, and the kind of commentary that looks foolishness dead in the face and asks if it came alone.

-For New Readers: The Best Route
+For New Readers: The Sequence

 After that, follow the social pages, Substack, YouTube, and Reddit community.
 The work is not meant to stay trapped on one page like it is waiting for permission.